-For plenty of us, focusing on and filtering information can be a challenge.
-Gutenberg opened the information floodgates first with the invention of the printing press.
-Similarly, all the devices and channels we now use to access that information, with social media playing a starring role, made information more available—and took away social restrictions on who publishes new content.
+For many people, focusing on and filtering information can be a challenge.
+Gutenberg opened the information floodgates first with the invention of the printing press.1 Similarly, all the devices and channels now used to access that information, with social media playing a starring role, made information more available—and removed social restrictions on who publishes new content.2

-As more and more information is hurled at us more frequently and in new, more invasive ways, our attention span diminishes while we simultaneously feel guilty for not being able to keep up.
-Then we’re faced with the dilemmas of whether sources and their information are credible.
-And heaven forbid we receive conflicting messages.
-The irony of this is, though researchers warn of social media’s potential ill effects on health, it’s also one of the newest vehicles healthcare professionals can use to connect with their patients.
+As more and more information is published more frequently and in new, more invasive ways, attention spans diminish.4 Then, there’s the dilemma of whether sources and their information are credible.
+The irony of this is, though researchers warn of social media’s potential ill effects on health, it’s also one of the newest vehicles healthcare professionals can use to connect with their patients.5,6

 Side Effects of Social Media: Pros and Cons

-The average person spends nearly two hours a day on social media.
-In the course of a human life, that equates to 5 years and 4 months spent staring at the screen.
-But research suggests that level of use isn’t healthy for everyone.
+The average person spends nearly two and a half hours a day on social media.7 But research suggests that level of use isn’t healthy for everyone.

-- Fosters community and togetherness, giving even those who live alone more potential connections
+- Fosters community and togetherness, giving even those who live alone more potential connections10

-- Allows users to keep in touch with friends and family members from great distances
+- Allows users to keep in touch with friends and family members from great distances11

-- Makes it easy to gather lots of information quickly
+- Makes it easy to share knowledge and information12

 However, the reverse is also true for some who use social media.

-- Decreases number and quality of in-person interactions
+- Decreases number and quality of in-person interactions13

-- Encourages dependency on devices, which can cause anxiety for those trying to keep up with notifications and alerts
+- Encourages dependency on devices, which can cause anxiety for those trying to keep up with notifications and alerts9

-There are a few steps you can take to help yourself navigate social media in your personal life with less stress.
+There are a few steps you can take to help yourself navigate social media in your personal life with less stress.15

 The Social Media and Healthcare Connection